dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 ## Introduction and Motivation

 In 3D rendering, Pathtracing is a technique that generates realistic looking scenes/images by simulating light ray bounces.
 To that effect, SAR simulation works very similarly.
 Both processes cast rays from a starting point: In path tracing, the pinhole camera; In SAR simulation, the antenna which emits waves.
-This means operations to make an SAR simulator are embarrassingly parallel and can be optimized by the GPU.
+This means operations to make an SAR simulator are "embarrassingly parallel" and can be optimized by the GPU.
 Our team lends our knowledge of GPU-based raytracing to better understand its applications outside of visible light-based image outputs.
+To that effect, we are not Radar experts and our research may not be entirely physically accurate.

 Our hope is that this can contribute to the development of more open-source SAR simulators that can be helpful for aircraft/vehicle designers.
 We also hope that these outputs can be used as easy data-gathering for any AI-based image-recognition for the typically blurry images produced by real SARs.